ollipal/sshkeyboard/README.md

 `pre-commit` change `RUN_MDL=false` to `RUN_MDL=true`.
 (You need to copy the file again into `.git/hooks/` if you did that earlier)

-## Comparison to other Python keyboard libraries
+## Comparison to other keyboard libraries

 The other keyboard libraries work by reading proper keycodes from the system.